vyskocilm/jf/README.md

 ## Features

-1. compare primitive values, ints, bools and strings
+1. compare primitive values, ints, floats, bools and strings
 2. compare arrays
 3. compare other than root map
 4. null coerce for A/B or both jsons